There are options for you at MCC.

 Your instructors cannot withdraw you.
 To withdraw online, log in to myMCC.
-To withdraw in person, visit us at the Brighton Campus (Bldg 6, Rm 203) or the Downtown Campus (2nd Floor, Rm 210).
+To withdraw in person, visit Registration and Records at the Brighton Campus (Bldg 6, Rm 203) or the Student Services Center at the Downtown Campus (2nd Floor, Rm 210).

 In cases of catastrophic illness, injury, or medical event requiring hospitalization that prevents you from withdrawing yourself before the end of the semester, you may request a withdrawal from the College through the Office of Health Services.
 You must submit medical documentation within 20 working days beyond the completion of the semester unless there are extraordinary circumstances.